GuideLayer

 New hire, new tool, same problem: nobody remembers where anything is.
 GuideLayer walks people through real desktop software on their actual Mac.

 Someone just got access to Notion, HubSpot, and a proprietary CRM in the same week.
 The deck covered all three in forty-five minutes.
-By Thursday they've forgotten where half the settings live.
+By Thursday they've forgotten where half the settings live, a slide never verified anything, it just talked at them.

-Most software onboarding still means a slide deck, a Loom recorded before the last UI refresh, or sitting next to someone who already knows the product.
-None of that sticks when the person is alone at their desk with a ticket queue.
+Most employee software training still means a slide deck, a Loom recorded before the last UI refresh, or sitting next to someone who already knows the product.
+Interactive walkthroughs inside one app don't cover the cross-tool reality either.

 The fix isn't another training session.
-It's guidance inside the software they're about to use, on their Mac, while they're doing the task.
+GuideLayer guides inside the software they're about to use, on their Mac, and checks that each step actually landed.
+The session becomes a software onboarding checklist the next hire can replay, proof, not a recording that ages out.

 What actually works

-GuideLayer reads the accessibility tree and sends a reticle to the actual button in the current interface.
+GuideLayer reads the accessibility tree and lifts the real control in the current interface, with a Margin Cue beside it.
 Not a screenshot from last quarter.

-Walk someone through setup once, save the steps, export as Markdown or PDF.
-The next hire replays it without booking your calendar.
+Walk someone through setup once.
+GuideLayer confirms each step landed and packages the session as a Result Packet you export to Markdown or PDF, the next hire replays it without booking your calendar.

 Cross-app onboarding